Perlence/embed-attrs/README.md

 embed-attrs
 ===========

-Borrow attributes of other classes by *embedding* them.
+Borrow attributes from other classes by *embedding* them.
 An experimental addon for [attrs](https://github.com/hynek/attrs).

 Idea